The Project Finance Law Review: Dispute Resolution and Conflict of Laws Risks

 The need to establish common knowledge of contractual rights and obligations is most efficiently served by spelling out the contractual terms in sufficient detail as to make references to the underlying law (feel) unnecessary.
 This rationale also applies for domestic transactions, but even more so in a cross-border context where preconceptions of what 'the law' or 'fairness' would require may often differ.
 It is, therefore, no surprise that comprehensive standard documentation like the FIDIC forms for construction contracts, the UCP600 and ISP98 rules for documentary credit and demand guarantees, and LMA or LSTA formats for loan agreements18 are particularly popular in international project finance transactions.

 Although documentation based on internationally used standard forms can greatly facilitate a common understanding of what is required from the parties, it is a treacherous misconception that a sufficiently detailed contract can anticipate all potential future disputes.
 Indeed, extensive detail may support the argument that the parties consciously left out other scenarios because they considered them irrelevant.
-Moreover, a court of law will always have to refer to the laws of some jurisdiction to evaluate the validity of the contract and to provide a frame of reference for its application, and although arbitration clauses may prescribe the application of general principles of law rather than the law of any specific country, this is a rare exception and will not enhance legal certainty.19 It is therefore both customary and prudent to include a choice of law in any cross-border contract to allow the parties to inform themselves of the applicable law and thereby reduce legal uncertainty, for both the purposes of day-to-day contract management and the facilitation of dispute resolution.
+Moreover, a court of law will always have to refer to the laws of some jurisdiction to evaluate the validity of the contract and to provide a frame of reference for its application, and although arbitration clauses may prescribe the application of general principles of law rather than the law of any specific country, this is a rare exception and will not enhance legal certainty.19 It is, therefore, both customary and prudent to include a choice of law in any cross-border contract to allow the parties to inform themselves of the applicable law and thereby reduce legal uncertainty, for both the purposes of day-to-day contract management and the facilitation of dispute resolution.

 Knowledge of the applicable law presupposes accessibility, which itself has several aspects: from a linguistic aspect, the laws of common law jurisdictions benefit from the obvious advantage of being available in English, whereas basic rules can often be more easily accessed in codified legal systems.
 From yet another angle, the observation that the body of law in larger jurisdictions is more comprehensive, and therefore more likely to offer a response to any given fact pattern, may be outweighed by the consideration that smaller jurisdictions are less prone to hidden traps and conflicting opinions.

-The use of international standard documentation like the FIDIC also allows market participants to gain experience as to how customary contract terms may be applied independent of the applicable law in a cross-border setting: if there is a FIDIC concept of force majeure, that concept will to some extent inform the understanding of market participants irrespective of the application of the same concept by the courts of any given country.
+The use of international standard documentation like the FIDIC also allows market participants to gain experience as to how customary contract terms may be applied independently of the applicable law in a cross-border setting: if there is a FIDIC concept of force majeure, that concept will to some extent inform the understanding of market participants irrespective of the application of the same concept by the courts of any given country.
 However, as mentioned above, the terms of the contract and market practice as to their interpretation will eventually be complemented by the laws of some jurisdiction in almost all situations.
 If disputes are to be avoided through better understanding of the law, the best approach to this choice usually is to opt for the home jurisdiction of the party whose performance defines the nature of the contract, and who therefore must comply with the more complex set of obligations.20

 Besides their own familiarity with the applicable law, commercial parties should take care that their choices of law and forum do not contradict each other: while courts of law are generally well-equipped to analyse preliminary questions governed by foreign law, their qualification and experience naturally centres in their own jurisdiction.
 Hence, dispute resolution risk is usually best managed by aligning the choices of law and forum and, more generally, by reducing the number of interfaces between different laws that may become relevant in case of a later dispute.21 Where application of several laws in the same dispute are to be expected, as is often the case in international project finance transactions, the possibility of bringing experience from all relevant laws to the adjudication process through the selection of suitably qualified arbitrators from these jurisdictions further strengthens the argument for arbitration as the most suitable forum in many cases.

 Trust in the dispute resolution mechanism, notably the willingness to accept a judgment or award that is contrary to one's own interests and beliefs, constitutes the final and most crucial element of successful dispute resolution risk mitigation.
-Besides the experience of the judges or the arbitrators in the subject matter of the dispute and the governing law, as set forth in the preceding sub-section, the paramount consideration in this respect is neutrality of the court or tribunal.
+Besides the experience of the judges or the arbitrators in the subject matter of the dispute and the governing law, as set forth in the preceding subsection, the paramount consideration in this respect is neutrality of the court or tribunal.
 From the point of view of an international investor, this will often rule out accepting jurisdiction of the host state wherever it is not mandatory.
 On the other hand, the courts of capital-exporting countries may be seen critically by other parties because of their (previously) rigorous approach to vested rights.
 Again, arbitration offers itself as a middle ground if the parties are willing to accept the lack of appeals procedures and other institutional safeguards.